Micropollutants: What Are These Molecules That Contaminate Our Water?

 Where do micropollutants come from?

 For example, another scientific study assessed caffeine residues in aquatic environments as a contaminant of concern.
 This compound has been found in the tissues of coastal and marine organisms (microalgae, coral reefs, mollusks, and fish).
-Furthermore, it has been shown that these caffeine residues can, for example, affect the reproduction and development of aquatic organisms.
+Furthermore, it has been demonstrated that these caffeine residues can, for example, affect the reproduction and development of aquatic organisms.

 Diane Rottner, CC BY-NC-ND

-If you also have a question, ask your parents to send an email to: rf.no1769928908itasr1769928908evnoc1769928908eht@r1769928908oinuj1769928908ct1769928908.
-We will find a scientist to answer your question.
+If you have a question too, ask your parents to send an email to: .
+We'll find a scientist to answer your question.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.